 At work in my home audio recording studio.

 In my home studio I have the necessary equipment to create high quality audio recordings that a few years ago would have required thousands of dollars worth of technology.

 Below are some of the audiobooks I’ve narrated.
 Some of the books listed are audio files that can be previewed by clicking on the play button you see.
 Other items are images of the books’ covers.
-Click on the cover illustration and you will be taken to the Amazon page for the audiobook.
+Click on the cover illustration and you will be taken to the Audible site where the book may be purchased.
 For my profile as an audiobook producer/narrator and audio samples of some of my work visit the Audiobook Connection Exchange (ACX) at Philip Benoit.

 Carl Dane’s third Hawke & Carmody western novel features the introspective duo as they deal with a vast criminal conspiracy while battling nature’s fury in the form of an intense storm that wreaks havoc on them and the townspeople they try to defend.